React Native vs Flutter: Which One is Better for 2023? 3 React Native vs Flutter: Which One is Better for 2023?

 Dynamic vs. static programming

-There exist two major differences between dynamic typing and static typing.
+Two significant differences exist between dynamic typing and static typing.
 You need to be aware of them when writing transformation scripts.
-First, dynamically-typed languages perform type checking at runtime, while statically typed programming languages perform type checking at compile time.
-Java script that is used in React Native is considered a dynamically typed language.
-Unlike, Dart, which is used in Flutter is statically typed.
-With its combination of static and runtime checks, Dart has a sound type system, which guarantees that an expression of one type cannot produce a value of another type.
+First, dynamically typed languages perform type checking at runtime, while statically typed programming languages perform type checking at compile time.
+The Java script used in React Native is considered a dynamically typed language.
+Unlike Dart, which is used in Flutter, it is statically typed.
+With its combination of static and runtime checks, Dart has a sound type system, which guarantees that an expression of one type cannot produce another value.
 For more information, read about Dart’s type system.

 Project size

-In terms of a project size Flutter may need 2 GB of available disk space minimum, 4 GB Recommended (500 MB for IDE + 1.5 GB for Android SDK and emulator system image.
-The app size may averagely take in android go devices up to 60mbs just for default app in Flutter new project.
-This is normal for flutter due to additional necessary files, etc.
+Regarding project size, Flutter may need a minimum of 2 GB of available disk space, 4 GB Recommended (500 MB for IDE + 1.5 GB for Android SDK and emulator system image).
+The app size may average take in Android Go devices up to 60mbs just for the default app in Flutter’s new project.
+This is normal for Flutter due to additional necessary files, etc.

 Comparatively, React Native app size, for example, may be reduced from 26.1 MB to 3.1 MB, which makes it a recommended framework for mobile app development, though very hard to debug, etc.